avi868/Analysis-of-ESS-Human-Values-Survey/README.md

   To run this program, please download the entire ESS folder and load into RStudio cloud.
 Within this folder, you can load the dataset into the R environment by running the datacleaning.r file contained in ESS_Human_Values/scripts.
   After this is done, you can then run the markdown file located at ESS_Human_Values/outputs/paper.

+[Disclaimer] For some reason, RStudio cannot compile cross referencing to our graphs.
+We used the correct referencing method and I have included the code in the corresponding markdown file, but the pdf shows R is not recognizing the ID of the plot we want to reference.

 Authors of this paper: Avinash Dindial, James Richards, Varun Vijay.